Toberumono/WRF-Runner/README.md

 	4. Install [Linuxbrew](https://github.com/Homebrew/linuxbrew#install-linuxbrew-tldr).
 		+ If you are not comfortable modifying your .bashrc or .zshrc files, follow step 5.
 Otherwise, modify them.
 	5. Run `bash <(wget -qO - https://raw.githubusercontent.com/Toberumono/Miscellaneous/master/append_linuxbrew.sh)`.
 		+ This adds the additional lines to your .bashrc or .zshrc files.
-For more information on how it works, see my [Miscellaneous](https://github.com/Toberumono/Miscellaneous) repo.
+For more information on how it works, see its section in the readme of my [Miscellaneous](https://github.com/Toberumono/Miscellaneous#htual) repo.
 - Mac: Ruby and Curl are already installed on Mac, so we don't need to worry about those.
 	1. install the appropriate [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 	2. install [Homebrew](http://brew.sh/).